PeakLearner/PeakLearner/README.md

 The color is determend by highlightColot() and indecatorColor() which are both in "MultiXYPlot.js".
 Both of these grab the track type from the label json and use that as an index in a color list.

 Removing a Label:
+Removing a label can be done by clicking on the label at any time after the highlight tool has been closed.

 ## Refrences